Complexity Blowup for Solutions of the Laplace and the Diffusion Equation: Conclusion and Outlook

-This, as we mentioned before, demonstrates that the solution operator itself has inherently high complexity and that there exists no numerical scheme that can compute the solutions efficiently.
+We would also like to note that our computational complexity result for the solution operator is understood in a non-uniform sense.
+This means that we fix an initial or boundary condition, in contrast to \cite{KawCoo10CTOA}, where operator complexity is introduced.
+Nevertheless, our results indicates, that the solution operator itself has inherently high complexity and that there exists no numerical scheme that can compute the solutions efficiently.
 As a consequence, it would be computationally very costly to obtain a reasonably good approximation of the solution despite the efficiency of the numerical scheme as the complexity is inherent to the solution operator.
 Hence, even simple linear partial differential equations with constant coefficients have solutions whose calculations on a digital computer are very costly, if it can be calculated at all.
 In fact, many methods that are used to solve partial differential equations, e.g., numerical methods like the Galerkin scheme or the Euler scheme, transformations like the Fourier transform or the Laplace transform, or methods for solving optimization problems contain operations like integration or differentiation that lead in the calculation of solutions on a digital computer to either a complexity-blowup or a non-computability, see \cite{Ko82NRCC,Frie84CCMI, DuKo89CCID,KoLin95CMOP,BocPohACFS, BocPoh20ACHT, BocPoh20ASSF, BocPoh20TMCT, BoFoKu22LDLI, BoFoKu22IPSP}.
 It is also interesting to note that the Boson sampling problem in quantum computing, more specifically linear optics, has the same computational complexity as computing an integral \cite{AarArk13CCLO}.

-Furthermore, since the physical phenomena described by the Laplace and the diffusion equation is encoded in the solution operator, we showed that physical phenomena, in general, have intrinsically high complexity that can not be captured with a Turing machine.
-Thus, predicting the values of solutions to the instationary and steady-state heat equation for polynomial-time input data to finite accuracy, cannot be done by a classical computer in polynomial time, unless $FP= \#P$.
-This reveals the fundamental problem that a digital computer can not simulate physical phenomena efficiently.
+Furthermore, since the physical phenomena described by the Laplace and the diffusion equation is encoded in the solution operator, we showed that physical phenomena, in general, have intrinsically high complexity that can exactly be captured by the Turing machine.
+Thus, predicting the values of solutions to the instationary and steady-state heat equation for polynomial-time input data to finite accuracy, cannot be done by a classical computer in polynomial-time, unless $FP= \#P$.